biicode/docs/getting-started/helloworld-node.rst

 "Hello World!" in node.js
 =========================

-This example shows how to build a simple *'Hello World'* application with biicode.
+This example shows how to build a simple *'Hello World'* node application with biicode.

 1. Create a new hive